CHH/php-styleguide/php-styleguide.md

      <?php

      $power2 = function($number) {
-         return $numer * $number;
+         return $number * $number;
      };
      ```

- * Put the brace on line by itself after Class, Interface or function
+ * Put the brace on its own line after Class, Interface or function
    definitions (including methods).
+This makes the function's argument
+   list and the class definitions more stand out.

      ```php
      <?php